 2,500 to 5,000 words.
 Reports from the Field focus more exclusively on specific pedagogical practices and are less invested in theory than Research Articles.
 They address institutional programs and initiatives, course and assignment design, assessment, instructor response, and readings of student work.
 Their modest length provides readers with an opportunity to learn quickly about a new practice and its implementation.

 750 to 1,800 words.
 DH welcomes reviews submitted within two years of a book’s publication and encourages reviews that discuss the pedagogical applications of books that do not explicitly address critical thinking or writing pedagogy.

-Up to 2,500 words, Notes may include preliminary results of a study, responses to recent content in DH, comments on a timely issue, or other brief insights related to critical thinking and writing.
+Up to 2,500 words, Notes may include preliminary results of a study, responses to recent content in DH, comments on a current issue of concern, or other brief insights related to critical thinking and writing.

 Peer review of submissions is double-blind, with reviewers' recommendations taken into strong consideration by the Editorial Team.
 The review process typically takes 6 weeks.